 The Court reasoned that allegations entitled to the presumption of truth were consistent with a discriminatory policy; however, considering the context of the actions, it was unreasonable to assume simply from the disparate impact on Arab Muslims that Mueller and Ashcroft implemented the policy with a discriminatory purpose.
 From the allegations in the complaint, Arab Muslims were the primary subjects of the detention.
-The Court reasoned there was no reason to think a discriminatory policy was any more likely than the nondiscriminatory reaction one might expect following the September 11th attacks.184 Given that Arab Muslim men were confined due to suspected participation in the events.
+The Court reasoned there was no reason to think a discriminatory policy was any more likely than the nondiscriminatory reaction one might expect following the September 11th attacks.184 Given that Arab Muslim men perpetrated the acts, it was unsurprising that mostly Arab Muslim men were confined due to suspected participation in the events.